paulsinclair51/briteTest/docs/README.md

-See `../README.md` for a concise introduction to LiteTest.
+See `../README.md` for an introduction to LiteTest.